JEichlerSummers/jeichlersummers.github.com/_posts/2015-04-21-Finding-Startup-Metric-That-Matters.md

 Let's look at Tinder again.
 Recently they've introduced a limit to the daily number of swipes.
 This has been designed to stop the tendency of some groups of users to swipe 'like' unconditionally.
 'Fake likes' lead to lower quality matches, fewer established conversations between matches and a reduced user experience for all.
 This daily limit means that people treat their, now scarce, likes with more value and think before they swipe (improving match quality).

 It also opens the door to make money.
 If you want to be a badly behaved user you can be - but it costs.
-For $10 a month or so you can get your unlimited likes back.
-This is the dirty method.
-You improve the user experience for all and then let people pay if they want to continue polluting the platform.
+For ~$10 a month you can get your unlimited likes back.
+This is the dirty method: you improve the user experience for all and then let people pay if they want to continue polluting the platform.

 Facebook could have done the same with it's user accounts.
 If you want to keep your fake profile you can - but it will be $5/month.

-Taking it to the other extreme reveals the clean monetisation route.
-If you make the matching ability so powerful that anyone using the app can feel confident they're going to find someone special the willingness to pay for the experience (either with money or via extensive ads) will increase.
+Taking Tinder to the other extreme reveals the clean monetisation route.
+If the matching ability was so powerful that anyone using the app can feel confident they’re going to find someone special in a short period of time the willingness to pay for the experience (either with money or via extensive ads) would go through the roof.

 I think the choice to go dirty or not depends on the value that you see on the other side.
 Facebook probably believes that a platform where a billion+ people are having a great time has far greater value (from advertising) than a billion+ people having a good time plus 10 million people paying $5/month.